A 10-Year-Old New York Girl Was Beaten, Starved, And Drug Behind Car By Own Mother, Police Say

 A 10-year-old Albion, New York girl was beaten, starved, and then drug behind a car by a rope, police investigators say.
 The unidentified girl’s mother, Leslieann Raeder, her boyfriend, his sister, and the sister’s boyfriend have been arrested for a series of child abuse crimes.

 The 10-year-old girl was tied to a car by a rope and dragged along dirt roads near her Albion home.
-Leslieann Raeder, 34, her boyfriend Gary Bubis Jr., 37, Brandy Shraver, 18, and Shawn Whaely, 23, were abusing and torturing the little girl inside the home since April, the Daily Mail reports.
+Leslieann Raeder, 34, her boyfriend Gary Bubis Jr., 37, Brandy Shraver, 18, and Shawn Whaely, 23, were abusing and torturing the little girl inside the home since April, the Daily Mail reported.

 The 10-year-old girl’s mother and her friends were arrested earlier this week after the child managed to escape from the home and ran to a neighbor’s house.
 The four adults allegedly withheld food from the little girl on a daily basis over the course of multiple months and beat her on a regularly.